 Whitechapel Gallery(London), Centro Brasileiro Britanico (Sao Paulo), Stills (Edinburgh), Museum Voorlinden (Netherlands), The Nunnery (London), Harris Museum (Preston), Rangers House Museum (London), Cornerhouse (Manchester), The Exchange-Newlyn Art Gallery, Bradford1-Bradford Museum, and most recently at Graves Gallery/Museums Sheffield as a part of group exhibition 'HEADS ROLL' which was curated by Paul Morrison in 2018.

-Her works have been seen alongside the works of
+Her paintings have been shown, in the numerous curated shows, alongside the works of

-Alex Katz, John Currin, Elizabeth Payton, Glenn Brown, Peter Doig, Yinka Shonibare, Jeff Koons, Tony Oursler, Takashi Murakami, Yoshitomo Nara, Cindy Sherman, Mariko Mori, Marlene Dumas,
+Alex Katz, John Currin, Elizabeth Peyton, Glenn Brown, Peter Doig, Yinka Shonibare, Jeff Koons, Tony Oursler, Takashi Murakami, Yoshitomo Nara, Cindy Sherman, Mariko Mori, Marlene Dumas,

 Michael Craig-Martin, Paul Morrison, Mark Wallinger and Andy Warhol and many more.